You call it a “status meeting.” Your team hears “come prepared to defend your work.”

 What Changes

-• Mutual accountability: leadership is accountable for creating conditions for success; teams are accountable for identifying what’s needed
+For the relationship, the dynamic becomes collaborative rather than hierarchical.
+Leadership is accountable for creating conditions for success; teams are accountable for identifying what’s needed.

 Making It Real

 Changing the name is necessary but not sufficient.
-The framing only works if leadership actually behaves like they’re there to help.
+It only works if leadership actually behaves like they’re there to help.

 Kim Scott’s Radical Candor framework applies here: support meetings embody “care personally” while maintaining “challenge directly.”
 You’re helping people while keeping standards high.
 It’s not about lowering the bar—it’s about being present when people push themselves to meet it.